 If you do need medical services and lack insurance coverage, you may be prevented from leaving the country until your bill is paid in full.

 If you need to take medications while you travel, take what you need from home as it may not be available in Oman.
-Check that your medications are legal with the Omani embassy in your country as some medicines you take at home can be considered illegal overseas.
+Check that your medications are legal with the Omani embassy in your country, as some medicines you take at home may be considered illegal overseas.
 Always carry a doctors letter outlining dosage, purpose and that the medication for personal use only.

 Warm temperatures and climate in Oman make it an ideal place for diseases such as malaria, dengue fever and leishmaniasis to flourish, particularly on the Musandam Peninsula.
 Take general precautions such as covering up in long sleeved clothing, applying insect repellent on exposed skin and sleeping under a mosquito net.
 For tips on bite prevention, read this.

-Cases have been reported in Oman and there is no vaccination available.
+Cases have been reported in Oman, and there is no vaccination available.
 If you plan to visit farms, take a camel ride or visit any other places where camels may be, you should wash your hands before and after touching any animal.
-Avoid consuming unpasteurized camel products such as milk and make sure all camel meat is thoroughly cooked.
+Avoid consuming unpasteurized camel products such as milk, and make sure all camel meat is thoroughly cooked before eating.

 The most common health problem travelers get caught out with in Oman is the heat.
 For people not used to such temperatures (129°F (54°C) is common especially in the summer months), it's very easy to become dehydrated, sunburnt, or experience heatstroke.